urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

   Can implement the sealed interface
   Has private final fields and public access methods named after their fields, for example "name()" Their default implementation of equals() and hashCode() guarantees that
-    two record objects are equal if they are of the same type and contain equal field values Can be created inside a method
+    two record objects are equal if they are of the same type and contain equal field values.
+    However, equals and hashCode methods can be overriden with custom logic Can be created inside a method
   Can have static fields, but not instance fields
   Can have nested classes